-COLD/WARM start the MAT(s) is/are being loaded and write a listing to the DSILIST dataset.
-This enables the use of the NetView AUTOMAN command to monitor and manage the MAT(s).
+The fragment INGMSGU2 can be used for all entries that SA OS/390 does not provide any entries for.
+The default INGMSGU2 is an empty member.
+During ACF COLD/WARM start the MAT (or MATs) is (or are) loaded and write a listing to the DSILIST dataset.
+This enables the use of the NetView AUTOMAN command to monitor and manage the MAT (or MATs).
 Make sure that the size of your DSILIST data set is sufficient to store these listings.
 Without these listings you can just monitor/manage the MATs using AUTOTBL.